Henry Edwyn Stanhope: Early service

 Stanhope joined the 20-gun post ship HMS Rose at Sheerness in May.
 Under the command of Captain Benjamin Caldwell the ship sailed to the North America Station, subsequently arriving at Boston.
 There he was transferred into the 50-gun fourth-rate HMS Romney, which was the flagship of Commodore Samuel Hood.
 Stanhope, however, returned to Rose towards the beginning of 1769 as that ship provided him with a better chance of professional education.

 Rose was subsequently sent to patrol in Massachusetts Bay on trade protection duties.
 On one occasion the ship stopped the brig Pitt Packet for a search, and Stanhope was sent across under Lieutenant Henry Penton.
 The crew of Pitt Packet believed that they were going to be pressed, and Penton was hit in the neck and killed by a harpoon.
-The crew were sent to a Court of Admiralty at Boston, where Stanhope was a key witness during the trial.
+The crew were sent to the Court of Admiralty at Boston, where Stanhope was a key witness during the trial.
 Stanhope continued on in Rose, which then returned to England at the end of her three-year period of service.

 After Rose was paid off Stanhope returned to Oxford, where he continued his degree.
 Intending to return to service in the Royal Navy, he also enrolled at the Royal Naval Academy in Portsmouth.
 At some point around this time Stanhope also served on the 74-gun ship of the line HMS Lenox, under the command of Captain Robert Roddam.
 His next opportunity for service came in June 1771 when he was appointed a midshipman in the 50-gun fourth-rate HMS Chatham, commanded by Captain Charles Thompson.
 Chatham was the flagship of Vice-Admiral William Parry, who had been appointed Commander-in-Chief, Leeward Islands Station.
 Chatham thus sailed to Antigua, where Stanhope was badly hit by diseases native to that climate and forced to return home for his health.